vmware-archive/kubeless/README.md

 $ kubectl get lambdas
 ```

+**Note** We provide `--kafka-version` flag for specifying the kafka version will be installed and `--controller-image` in case you are willing to install your customized Kubeless controller.
+Without the flags, we will install the newest release of `bitnami/kubeless-controller` and the latest `wurstmeister/kafka`.
+Check `kubeless install --help` for more detail.

 You are now ready to create functions.
-You need to run a proxy locally (soon to be fixed).
 Then you can use the CLI to create a function.
 Functions have two possible types:

 * http trigger (function will expose an HTTP endpoint)
 * pubsub trigger (function will consume event on a specific topic)